 What Are The Benefits Of A 457 Plan?

-There are several benefits to this type of plan, the first being that contributions are not considered part of an employee’s salary for the purpose of income tax.
-Earnings and contributions are able to grow tax deferred without any income tax reduction, and employee contributions and earnings are 100 percent vested.
+There are several benefits to this type of plan, the first being that contributions are not considered part of an employee’s salary for income tax.
+Earnings and contributions can grow tax-deferred without any income tax reduction, and employee contributions and earnings are 100 percent vested.
 There is no penalty for distributions made before age 59 ½, and the start of distributions can be delayed beyond the age of 70 ½ if the plan participant continues to work.

 What Are The Potential Drawbacks?